Light Tank M24 Chaffee at the Patton Museum of Cavalry and Armor.

 Light Tank M24 Chaffee.

-The concentric hydrospring recoil mechanism of the combination gun mount M64 is the subject of the cutaway on the left.
+The concentric hydrospring recoil mechanism M22 of the combination gun mount M64 is the subject of the cutaway on the left.
 The 75mm gun is out of battery in this image.
 The recoil mechanism was built around the gun tube, and consisted of three cylinders and a spring.
 The outer cylinder was the gun cradle, and remained stationary.
 The interior wall of the cradle had six throttling grooves running lengthwise that gradually decreased in depth from front to rear.
 The inner cylinder was the recoil support cylinder, which provided support for the recoil piston cylinder and acted as a bearing surface for the gun tube recoil movement.
 The center cylinder was the recoil piston cylinder, and was secured to the gun tube by the gun attaching nut.
 The space between the cradle and the recoil support cylinder was completely filled with recoil oil.
 A. Gun cradle.
 B. Piston support cylinder.
 C. Recoil piston cylinder.
 D. Recoil piston ring.
 E. Counterrecoil spring seat.
 F. Counterrecoil spring.
 G. Gun attaching nut.
 H. Counterrecoil spring ring.
 I. Replenisher cylinder.
 J. Replenisher filling valve.
 K. Gun tube.
 L. Safety knob.

 The combination gun mount M64 is shown installed on the right.
-The 75mm gun M6 weighed 406lb (184kg) and was 116.375" (295.293cm) long.
-The normal stroke for the recoil mechanism M22 was 11.5" (29.2cm), with a maximum of 12.5" (31.8cm).
-The recoil mechanism held around 9 quarts (8.5L) of oil, and weighed 1,174lb (532.5kg).
+The normal recoil stroke was 11.5" (29.2cm), with a maximum of 12.5" (31.8cm).
+The recoil mechanism held around 9 quarts (8.5L) of oil.
 (Picture from FM 17-12 Tank Gunnery and TM 9-729 Light Tank M24.)

 Top